Earth Preservation Fund

 The most impactful way to take action on climate change is to make choices that reduce fossil fuel consumption and therefore reduce greenhouse gas emissions.
 While in some places it might be possible for an individual traveler to seek out an eco-lodge that uses renewable fuel or to book travel through a specialty operator who will create a low-emissions itinerary, generally individual travelers lack the opportunity to choose the energy source for their transportation, lodging, and food preparation.

-Donations to the EPF’s Carbon Reduction Project are used to purchase and permanently retire high-quality carbon offsets that are verified under reliable third-party verification standards.
+Donations to the EPF’s Carbon Reduction Program are used to purchase and permanently retire high-quality carbon offsets that are verified under reliable third-party verification standards.

 - Future Trip Offsets – The EPF has developed a method of estimating the carbon footprint of adventure travel.
 Travelers can know that their donation to the EPF will be used to purchase carbon offsets in the amount needed to mitigate their estimated carbon footprint.